-Launched in 2012, the Temporary Contemporary program is an annual installation of a contemporary artwork on one of Sheridan’s campuses.
+Launched in 2012, the Temporary Contemporary program is an annual installation of contemporary artwork on one of Sheridan’s three campuses.
 The program offers an opportunity for creators to incubate and implement new ideas through exchange with Sheridan’s vibrant interdisciplinary community.

 Rhonda Weppler and Trevor Mahovsky

 Museum of Broken Watches

 This museum of stopped personal analog timepieces simultaneously functions as a working digital public clock.
 The 720 watches are each stopped at a different minute, and they collectively display all the possible hour and minute combinations of a 12-hour clock.
 Each watch is held in an individually-lit compartment, and the lights are digitally controlled so that only the watch showing the current time is lit.
 The display case is 60 columns/minutes wide and 12 rows/hours high.

 A Clock Set to 24 Hours Into The Future

 A cooling tower on the roof above the main entrance has been fitted with a one-story tall segmented clock display, transforming it into a clock tower of sorts for the Sheridan College campus.
 Unlike most campus clocks, this one has been set 24 hours fast, always displaying “tomorrow’s time.”
 Of course, on a four-numeral digital clock, tomorrow’s time appears indistinguishable from “today’s time,” and therein lies a small bit of levity that is intended to open up a range of poetic interpretations.